Oil boom: Consequences

 According to the Dutch disease theory, the sudden discovery of oil may cause a decline in the manufacturing sector.
 The consequences will vary from country to country, depending on the country's economic structure and stage of development.
-For example, after the oil boom in Gabon, the country showed symptoms of the Dutch disease, while oil-producing Equatorial Guinea didn't.
+For example, after the oil boom in Gabon, the country showed symptoms of the Dutch disease, while oil-producing Equatorial Guinea did not.